Cray-HPE/docs-csm/operations/network/management_network/mellanox/cable_diagnostics.md

 ## Expected results

-* Administrators can enter diagnostics mode successfully
+* Administrators can enter diagnostics mode successfully.
-* Administrators can test the cable and see the results in the CLI output
+* Administrators can test the cable and see the results in the CLI output.

 [Back to Index](../README.md)